Rust CI ensures that the master branch of rust-lang/rust is always in a valid state.

 - Users can run the same tests in the same environment locally by just running

 src/ci/docker/run.sh image-name, which is awesome to debug failures.

-We also run tests for less common architectures (mainly Tier 2 and Tier 3 platforms) on Azure Pipelines.
+We also run tests for less common architectures (mainly Tier 2 and Tier 3 platforms) in CI.
 Since those platforms are not x86 we either run everything inside QEMU or just cross-compile if we don’t want to run the tests for that platform.